Manojkumar2002003/Personal-Portfolio/README.md

 - **Tools & Technologies:** React, Flask, REST API Development
 - **Other Skills:** Data Analysis, Machine Learning, Cybersecurity

-## Projects

-### REST API with Flask and React Frontend

-- Developed a REST API using Flask and a frontend with React.
-- Deployed backend using Vercel.
-- Features include authentication, data visualization, and a user-friendly interface.

-### Decryption Algorithm

-- Part of the Cyber Security team at my company.
-- Working on a decryption algorithm to enhance security protocols.
-- Applied cryptographic principles and optimized performance.

 ### Academic Projects